fomightez/galacticEdTools-binder/README.md

 License
 -------

-The alacticEdTools package is under MIT license, see the license in the official repo [here](https://github.com/galacticpolymath/galacticEdTools/blob/main/LICENSE.md).
+The galacticEdTools package is under MIT license, see the license in the official repo [here](https://github.com/galacticpolymath/galacticEdTools/blob/main/LICENSE.md).

 Technical Details